lRomul/argus/docs/source/quickstart.rst

     model = FlexModel(params)

-Argus allows managing different combinations of your pipeline.
+Argus allows managing different combinations of pipelines.

-If you need for more flexibility you can:
+If you need more flexibility you can:

 * Override methods of :class:`argus.model.Model`.
 For example :meth:`argus.model.Model.train_step` and :meth:`argus.model.Model.val_step`.
 * Create custom :class:`argus.callbacks.Callback`.